China Is Genetically Engineering Monkeys With Brain Disorders

 As primate neuroscience research progresses, scientists will invariably find ways in which monkey models are not perfect—in other words, ways in which monkeys differ from humans.
 A drug that works in monkeys may fail in human trials.
 It’s when gene-edited monkeys are very good at mimicking human disease—when they are most useful as models—that the ethical questions become most troubling.
 A scientist in Kunming, China, has proposed using CRISPR to insert human genes related to brain development and language into monkeys.
 And the same genetic-engineering techniques perfected on monkeys would likely work in humans.

-In the scientific literature, monkeys used in research are often described in shorthand as NPH for “nonhuman primate.”
+In the scientific literature, monkeys used in research are often described in shorthand as NHP for “nonhuman primate.”
 The distinction is telling in that it needs to be made at all.

 - On his China visits, Desimone picked up a side gig as a judge on an absurdly popular Chinese game show called The Brain.
 When I first reached out to him for this story, he said he thought I was contacting him because he’s a TV star in China.
 He gets recognized a lot. ↩